-Workplace Injury Attorneys For West Virginia
+Workplace Injury Attorneys in Charleston

 Safety on the job is crucial to the success of employees and employers alike.
 At the same time, not all workplaces are as safe as regulations require.
 According to a report by the Occupational Hazard and Safety Administration (OSHA), more than four million Americans suffer a serious injury on the job each year.
 In addition, more than 4,500 workers are killed each year, which breaks down to more than 12 worker fatalities every day.

 Unfortunately, many companies put profits over people.
 In their zeal to save a few dollars and enhance their bottom line, they often fail to invest in the health and well-being of the individuals who work for them.
 This motivates managers and supervisors to cut corners and fail to make employee safety a priority.
 The result is countless workplace accidents with severe and catastrophic injuries, far too many of which were totally preventable.

 The Impact of Workplace Accidents